 We made a quick stop at the Bicheno Tourist Information Centre on the way, to gauge their opinion of the Iron House Brewery as a place to go.
-Well there are plenty of other places to choose from!
+There are plenty of other places to choose from.
 But Anastasia and Tracey both gave it the thumbs up, especially for lunch-time meals.
 They were clearly familiar with the venue, promising great views, great meals and great tasting beer.
 Sold.

 We drove north towards St Helens past Douglas Apsley National Park, East Coast Natureworld, Douglas River and Elephant Pass Road.
 Just south of Four Mile Creek, there’s a well-marked entrance into White Sands Estate, and you follow the road into the reception centre.